pocketblue/pocketblue/docs/xiaomi-nabu.md

   - `fastboot flash  userdata images/fedora_rootfs.raw`
   - `fedora_rootfs.raw` - fedora root partition image
   - `userdata` - partition used by android to store your data
+- all done, now you can reboot to system
+  - `fastboot reboot`

 ### Rebasing to other desktops